JhonRainbow6/web-project/README.md

 # Web Project

 ## Overview
-This project is a web application that provides a user-friendly interface for displaying various features, including a landing page, user information, friends list, deals of the day, and a library section.
+This project is a web dashboard that provides a user-friendly interface for displaying various features in this version for now including a landing page, deals of the day and a news section.
+More for come

 ## Project Structure
 ```
 web-project
+├── assets
+│   ├── Images             # Componets use in the sections of the page
 ├── css
 │   ├── globals.css        # Global styles for the entire project
 │   ├── style.css          # Specific styles for main components
+│   ├── navegation.css     # Template styles for add future pages
+│   ├── news.css           # Specific styles for news page components
-│   └── styleguide.css     # Design system styles and reusable components
+│   ├── styleguide.css     # Design system styles and reusable components
+│   └── styles_deals.css   # Specific styles for deals page components
 ├── js
+│   ├── Deals_script.js    # JavaScript for API cosume in deals Page
+│   ├── news.js            # JavaScript for API cosume in News Page (API remove)
-│   └── script.js          # JavaScript for interactivity and DOM manipulation
+│   └── script.js          # JavaScript for interactivity and DOM manipulation (Empty)
+├── Pages
+│   ├── Deals_script.html  # HTML for ubisoft deals
+│   ├── navegation.html    # Template page for add components
+│   ├── News.html          # Static HTML page of news
+│   └── Profile.html       # Work in progress
 ├── index.html             # Main HTML document
 └── README.md              # Project documentation
 ```